Skitter-JP/Edison_Light_Dimmer/README.md

 ## Pictures and Discriptions

-Here we can see the dimmer interface with a website.
+Here we can see the dimmer interface with a website hosted on the ESP.
-The website a very responsive and the values were updated via a websocket, so the web page did not have to refesh inorder to get new data.
+The website is very responsive and the values were updated via a websocket, therfor the web page did not have to refesh inorder to get new data.
+But loading the website took a few seconds which was quite annouying

 <img src="/Images/Control_via_Ipad.gif" width=55%>

+Here I was testing the trigger singals for the Triac vs the Zero Cross Signal

 <img src="/Images/Testing_with_Scope.JPG" width=55%>

+Here is ther complete unit although the Temperature sensors have not yet been installed

 <img src="/Images/Complete_Unit.JPG" width=55%>

+Here is a basic deminstartion of the dimmer turning a single bulb on and off.
+Note the "soft start" of the bulb, theroitcally this can dramatically increase the life span of the bulbs.

 <img src="/Images/Testing.gif" width=55%>